ambewas/react-style-hoc/CONTRIBUTING.md

 # to do:
 - add more utility functions
 - how shall we handle auto prefixing?
+- can we extract a CSS file from the final inline style that was generated?
+Similar to a JSS approach?
+- what about performance? -> we need some benchmarking
 - How do we want to expose things like align-items for flexbox?
 - Do we want to provide default positioning utilities?
 - Should everything be a function, or do we allow more configuration as params..?